tonethar/IGME-330-Spring-2023/hw/hw-4-starter.md

 <hr>

 - Reload the page, and open the console, you should see the contents of **parks.geojson** logged out
-- What you are inrterested in is the `features` array - which is the array that contains all of the NYS park data
+- What you are interested in is the `features` array - which is the array that contains all of the NYS park data

 <hr>